Montage photo of Puerto Rico beach blending into El Yunque Rainforest

 Health AI Lead, Hugging Face

 Even after receiving a diagnosis, rare disease patients often face a daunting, arduous, multi-year therapeutic odyssey to identify plausible treatments.
-We are launching the Precision Therapeutics Challenge to invite participants to tackle this pressing issue by building an automated system leveraging technologies such as LLM agents to transform a patient’s genetic diagnosis into a personalized, therapeutic actionability report.
+We are launching the Therapeutic Actionability AI Challenge to invite participants to tackle this pressing issue by building an automated system leveraging technologies such as LLM agents to transform a patient’s genetic diagnosis into a personalized, therapeutic actionability report.
 Successful submissions to this competition, due in November 2025, will address a wide spectrum of therapeutic paths, from identifying approved targeted therapies to exploring drug repurposing opportunities and highlighting candidates for cutting-edge interventions like gene therapy.
 Join us to learn more about the challenge goals and key biomedical and technical resources that teams can leverage for this task.
 This session will also include a hands-on tutorial on how to use Hugging Face tools.

 3:20-3:30 PM